zar67/cgd-devlog/_posts/2021-12-07-jam-two-final-week.md

 I also fixed the clamping bug with the camera, so now the camera is correctly clamped to the world.

 We managed to get a complete game loop in this final week, with an end state.
-I added in some checks to make sure that the player can only move their own units, and can only do so on their turn.
+I added in some checks to make sure that the player can only move their own units and can only do so on their turn.

-Finally this week I also made the UI one coherant style, and fixed a lot of the positions to make it scalable.
-I also fixed the game HUD so that the turn ui updated correctly and hid the end turn button when it's not the players turn.
+Finally, this week I also made the UI one coherent style and fixed a lot of the positions to make it scalable.
+I also fixed the game HUD so that the turn UI updated correctly and hid the end turn button when it's not the players turn.